 make push_backup

 This configures the GCS bucket/directory to send PubSub events to that topic when new files arrive.
-Update the variable values based on the output of the above step:
+Update the variable values based on the content of the json file.

-# Creates the PubSub topic for Android Perf files and then ties it to GCS
+#/bin/bash # Creates the PubSub topic for Android Perf files and then ties it to GCS # notifications. set -e -x PROJECT_ID=skia-public TOPIC=perf-ingestion-flutter-flutter2 DIRECTORY=flutter-flutter BUCKET=gs://flutter-skia-perf-prod gsutil notification create -f json -e OBJECT_FINALIZE -t projects/${PROJECT_ID}/topics/${TOPIC} \ -p ${DIRECTORY} ${BUCKET}

 Create a CL like this one to create a service account.
 Make sure it's in the correct project.